AlgoMaster Logo

 What Companies Learn About You

-Technical breadth: Do you know when to use a message queue?
+• Technical breadth and depth: Do you know when to use a message queue?
 Can you explain the trade-offs between SQL and NoSQL?
-Understanding the tools available is the baseline.

-Problem decomposition: Can you take a vague problem like "design Twitter" and break it into concrete, solvable pieces?
+• Problem decomposition: Can you take a vague problem like "Design Instagram" and break it into concrete, solvable parts?
 This skill transfers directly to real engineering work.

-Communication clarity: In the real world, you'll spend more time explaining your designs to others than implementing them.
-The interview tests whether you can bring people along with your thinking.
+• Communication clarity: In the real world, you'll spend lot of time explaining your designs to others.
+The interview tests whether you can make your thinking easy to follow.

 3. What Do Interviewers Look For?

 System design interviews are subjective.
-Different interviewers may value different things.
-But there are common evaluation criteria.
+Different interviewers value different things, and different problems call for different approaches.
+That said, most interviews still rely on a common set of evaluation criteria.

 1. Requirements Gathering

-The first few minutes of your interview reveal more than you might think.
-When I give a candidate a problem like "Design a URL shortener," I'm watching to see if they immediately start drawing boxes or if they pause to ask questions.
+The first few minutes of a system design interview reveal more than most candidates realize.
+When you get a problem like “Design a URL shortener,” you’re expected to pause and ask clarifying questions before you start drawing boxes and arrows.

 • "How many URLs are we shortening per day?"